 When you compare packages, be sure the included hotels are those you want.
 Sometimes, no hotel is listed in the trip description.
 If a hotel is not listed, contact the company to inquire about hotel names.
 Then look up reviews of the hotels online.

 Another thing to compare is room type.
 For example, the Chateau Lake Louise offers Deluxe Lake View rooms as well as Lake View and non-Lake View rooms.
-There is a very big difference between rooms with a view and rooms without.
+There is a big difference between rooms with a view and rooms without.
 Once we’ve discussed your options, you may decide a view room is worth the extra expense.

 There are other room variables to consider and we look forward to discussing your preferences: 1-800-913-9207.

-One thing many people don’t realize is that Canadian Rockies train trips do not include train transportation between Jasper and Lake Louise, Banff or Calgary.
+One thing many people don’t realize is that Canadian Rockies train trips do not include train transportation between Jasper National Park and Lake Louise, Banff or Calgary.
 And though the Rocky Mountaineer does travel between Banff and Lake Louise, it is not possible to take the train just between Banff and Lake Louise.
 The Rocky Mountaineer does not go to or from Calgary.

 So once you reach the Rockies, you will travel by bus or car.
 We offer rental cars and luxury motor coaches with restrooms.